Global employers highly value advanced analytical skills in finance and economics.

 Our Project Analysis, Finance and Investment masters degree will provide you with a thorough training in areas including finance and investment, corporate finance and econometrics.
 Taught by leading experts, you'll complete modules to the value of 180 credits.
 This includes 100 credits of taught modules - some core and some optional - and an 80 credit dissertation.

-For the Masters you will need to take 100 credits of taught modules.
-There are five compulsory core modules which amount to 70 of your 100 required credits:
+You'll take 100 credits of taught modules.
+There are five core modules:

-In addition, you can choose 30 credits of optional units from the following, with at least 20 credits from Group A:
+You'll choose 30 credits of option modules from the following, with at least 20 credits from Group A:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.